hildj/CS3-Case-Study-Create-Component-1/README.md

 ---

 ### **6. Supplemental_Materials/ Folder**
-- A **blog-style explainer** introducing why dog breed visualizations matter in real-world decision-making (included in hard-copy)
+- A blog-style explainer introducing why dog breed visualizations matter in real-world decision-making (included in hard-copy)
-- An ** article** supporting the CNN working model and visualization techniques used (also included in hard-copy)
+- An article supporting the CNN working model and visualization techniques used (also included in hard-copy)

--

 ---